Rational cohomology of toric diagrams: Torus actions arising from -diagrams

-\begin{remark} For any non-complete rational polyhedral fan~$\Sigma$ there is a~$T$-equivariant homotopy equivalence of the quotient construction with~$\hoc D_{\Sigma}$ from~\cite{fr-10}. \end{remark}

-By a slight abuse of the notation we denote the poset of cones~$\Sigma$ ordered by inclusion relation by~$\Sigma$.
-This poset is the face poset of the regular CW complex (of cones in the polyhedron~$|\Sigma|$).
-Hence,~$\Sigma_{<\sigma}$ is a sphere for any~$\sigma\in\Sigma$.
-Furthermore, for a complete fan~$\Sigma$ the poset~$\Sigma_{>\sigma}$ is a homology sphere.
-This implies that~$\Sigma^{op}$ is a CW poset, as well.
-The orbit poset of~$X_{\Sigma}$ equals~$\Sigma^{op}$.
-Notice that~$\Sigma$ is a homology manifold of dimension~$d$, namely, the cone over a star-shaped sphere of dimension~$d-1$.
-One can show that~$D_{\Sigma}$ is a strongly reduced~$T$-diagram.
+By a slight abuse of the notation we denote the poset of cones in~$\Sigma$ ordered by inclusion relation by~$\Sigma$.
+This poset is the face poset of the regular CW complex of cones in the polyhedron~$|\Sigma|$.
+Since~$\Sigma_{<\sigma}$ is a sphere for any~$\sigma\in\Sigma$,~$\Sigma$ is a CW poset.
+One can deduce from the salient property of the cones that~$D_{\Sigma}$ is a strongly reduced~$T$-diagram.
 The next theorem is a direct corollary from Theorem~\ref{thm:orbss} and Proposition~\ref{pr:comp}.